slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <img src="../images/UI_Components.gif" />

-**The App Components open beta is coming soon**.
-At the moment, we are offering this documentation as a preview of how will be able to build with App Components.
+**App Components are currently in open beta**.
 For the latest updates and announcements, [subscribe to our developer forum](https://forum.asana.com/c/developersapi/app-components-beta/150).

 _The App Components Beta Program is a pre-general-release version of a program developed by Asana that allows developers_